Phongle1311/Contact_List_JA_App/README.md

 An Android application which show list contact and show detail contact.
 ## Detail:
 - Using RecyclerView with __multiple item types__.
-- onClick handler for showing detail contact and turn back.
+- onClick handler for showing detail contact.
 - Permissions Check: runtime check (from android 6) with Dexter library.
-- Get data from system.
+- Get data from system using ContentProvider: retrieving the larger photo;
-- Search (searchView)
+- Search with searchView.
 ## Mockup Images:
 __Pixel 4 API 32__